 - How tonsil or adenoid removal can help with sleep issues

 - What to expect from tonsil or adenoid surgery

 Find out if tonsil or adenoid removal is right for you

 If you or your child are experiencing more frequent tonsil or adenoid issues, talk with your primary care doctor.
-They can go over your concerns and discuss treatment options.
+They can go over your concerns and discuss treatment options including home remedies for tonsillitis.
 And if needed, they can connect you with an ENT specialist.

 If you’ve already spoken to your primary care doctor or you’d like to see an ENT specialist right away, you don’t need a referral.
 You can make an appointment today.